Uruguay, Colombia make it South America's World Cup day

 Having started their campaigns with exciting wins, Colombia and Ivory Coast served up a thriller as expected in Brasilia.

-Even without injured leading striker Radamel Falcao, the South Americans are showing an abundance of offensive talent and a lightning, counter-attacking style that is surprising rivals.
+Even without injured leading striker Radamel Falcao, the South American champions are showing an abundance of offensive talent and a lightning, counter-attacking style to surprise their rivals.

-James Rodriguez beat Ivory Coast substitute Didier Drogba to a corner with a powerful header for the first goal before Juan Quintero coolly netted a second in a 2-1 win that put Colombia on six points and in control of Group C.
+James Rodriguez beat Ivory Coast substitute Didier Drogba to a corner with a powerful header for the first goal before Juan Quintero coolly netted a second in a 2-1 win that put Colombia on six points and guaranteed them a berth in the last 16.

-Gervinho pulled one back for the Africans, but it was not enough to stop the party among Colombia’s yellow-clad masses, who are rivaling the Brazilians for noise and color.
+Gervinho pulled one back for the Africans, but it was not enough to stop the party among Colombia’s yellow-clad masses, who are rivalling the Brazilians for noise and colour.

-On the pitch, Colombia’s players have stolen the show for post-goal routines, with a group dance routine reminiscent of Cameroon’s famous hip-wiggling celebrations in 1990.
+On the pitch, Colombia’s players have stolen the show for goal celebrations, with a group dance routine reminiscent of Cameroon’s famous hip-wiggling display in 1990.

 “I‘m so happy, we’re a united group and we never lack courage,” said Colombia coach Jose Pekerman, whose dream is a final against his homeland Argentina.

+Japan and Greece slugged out a 0-0 draw in Thursday’s last game, leaving them joint bottom of Group C with one point each and ensuring neither can catch group leaders Colombia.

+Greece captain and midfielder Kostas Katsouranis let his team down with a sending off for two yellow cards in a game full of huff-and-puff but lacking Suarez-style clinical finishing.

-Away from the on-field action, reigning champions Spain were licking their wounds after a shock early exit from the tournament following losses to the Netherlands and Chile.
+Away from the on-field action, departing champions Spain were licking their wounds after a shock early exit from the tournament following losses to the Netherlands and Chile.

-Despite conceding seven goals in a humiliating end to their rule of world soccer, Spain’s players showed dignity in defeat, admitting they were outplayed and that an era was ended.
+Despite conceding seven goals in a humiliating end to their rule of world soccer, Spain’s players showed dignity in defeat, admitting they were outplayed and that an era had ended.

 The 2010 World Cup winners, who also triumphed at the last two European Championships, have a meaningless final game against Australia to play before flying home and beginning the job of rejuvenating their ageing squad of past greats.